 Using a medium-sized saucepan, heat vegetable oil.

-Once the oil is ready, start cooking the eggplant meatballs (photo 6).
+Once ready, start cooking your Italian eggplant balls.

-Once the balls turned brown on all sides, take them out of the pan (photo 7).
+Once the balls turned brown on all sides, take them out of the pan.

-Place them on top of a kitchen paper to remove excess oil (photo 8).
+Place them on top of a kitchen paper to remove excess oil.

 Helpful tips